Heufneutje/PyHeufyBot/README.md

 3. Within the virtualenv, run `pip install -r requirements.txt`.
 Keep in mind that if you're doing this on Windows, you're going to need the VC9 compiler to build Twisted.
 4. Run `python app.py`

+PyHeufyBot is set up to be very modular.
+Documentation for the module API can be found [here](https://github.com/Heufneutje/PyHeufyBot/blob/master/docs/API.md).

 Will add more here as time goes on.

 RE_HeufyBot's flaws